 Exceptional Customer service and fast responses are no longer optional for eCommerce sellers.
 They’re what customers expect.
 In fact, three-quarters of shoppers expect eCommerce customer service responses within 5 minutes!

 What should eCommerce stores do?
 Use Facebook Messenger.
 Add Live Chat on your website.
 Build a chatbot.
 It’s a lot to tackle.
+Use an ecommerce fulfillment platform like ShippingTree to ensure your customers get their orders as quickly as possible!

 Instead, you can work with a system like eDesk that incorporates all aspects of eCommerce customer support—including template responses powered by AI, auto-responders to handle common support requests, and live chat that integrates with your website and social platforms.